Program Overview

 • Community Internships, Employment, and Apprenticeships

-Upperclass students are encouraged to refine their career interests and employment goal for after graduation.
-Upperclass experiences are individualized to best meet their goals.
+Junior and senior students are encouraged to refine their career interests and employment goal for after graduation.
+These experiences are individualized to best meet their goals.
 Students may complete internships with businesses in the greater Nashville area, work part-time jobs on-campus or in the community, or complete registered apprenticeship programs in their career field.

 • Student Outcomes

-Upon graduation, the goal is for students to have identified a career goal and gained experience related to their goal.
+Upon graduation, the goal is for students to have identified a career goal and gained experience related to their goals.
 Students are also expected to demonstrate growth in their career readiness skills.
+Next Steps prepares students for finding and maintaining employment by following a student-led approach, with students leading each step of their internship, job, and apprenticeship searches.

 Program staff and university resources work with students throughout their senior year to begin their employment search.
 When students graduate, staff will support students to connect with community resources to further aid in their search or new job, as needed.